 At Evatt Preschool we value children's worlds, enrich their lives and grow citizens.

-We offer an exciting play based learning program directed at harnessing children's interests, fostering independence and developing a lifelong love for learning.
+We offer an exciting play-based learning program directed at harnessing children's interests, fostering independence and developing a lifelong love for learning.
 At Evatt, our children are provided with a routine that allows for uninterrupted play for investigating both indoor and outdoor environments.
 They are given the tools to manage their learning time and the freedom to choose how they spend it.
-The educators at Evatt Preschool prioritise offering a variety of opportunities to suit each child's individuality and teach children to work in both solitary and collaborative learning projects.
+The educators at Evatt Preschool prioritise offering a variety of opportunities to suit each child's individuality and teach children to work on both solitary and collaborative learning projects.

-Our parents are also highly encouraged to volunteer in our classroom either by joining in with our investigation time or offering their skills in a more structured experience e.g. cooking, sewing, gardening, construction etc. Evatt Preschool works closely with the staff, students and community at the primary school, taking part in events, learning programs and using facilities throughout the year.
+At Evatt, our children and parents are valued contributors of the learning process.
+They are encouraged to offer feedback and make decisions or suggestions around learning goals and experiences.
+Our parents are also highly encouraged to volunteer in our classroom either by joining in with our investigation time or offering their skills in a more structured experience e.g. cooking, sewing, gardening, construction etc. Evatt Preschool works closely with the staff, students and community at the Primary School, taking part in events, learning programs and using facilities throughout the year.

 Evatt Preschool works under the Early Years Learning Framework as our Preschool Curriculum document.
 As such we focus on developing the following key outcomes in our children:

-Outcome 1: Children have a strong sense of identity
+Outcomes 1: Children have a strong sense of identity

 Outcome 2: Children are connected with and contribute to the world

 Outcome 3: Children have a strong sense of wellbeing

 Outcome 4: Children are confident and involved learners